 Greek Crock Pot Sloppy Joes

 My attitude towards childhood dishes usually falls into one of two polar categories: nostalgic adoration or absolute repulsion.
-Sloppy joes are in the latter category, which is why I’m not entirely certain what motivated me to make these Crock Pot Sloppy Joes in the first place.
+Sloppy joes are in the latter category, which is why I’m not entirely certain what motivated me to make Sloppy Joes in a slow cooker in the first place.
 A desire for redemption?
 Morbid curiosity?
 The challenge of creating a healthy sloppy joe recipe that I would legitimately adore?

 I finished my Greek Crock Pot Sloppy Joes with a sprinkle of fresh feta and sliced cucumbers, while Ben preferred sliced avocado.
 His version wasn’t especially Greek, but considering he shares similar sloppy joe childhood baggage and loved this recipe anyway, I wasn’t about to stop him.

-After eating these Crock Pot Sloppy Joes for three meals in a row, we both decided that the name “sloppy joe” wasn’t an enthusiastic enough description for how good they truly taste.
+After eating Crock Pot Sloppy Joes for three meals in a row, we both decided that the name “sloppy joe” wasn’t an enthusiastic enough description for how good they truly taste.
+Acceptable alternate names:

 Whatever name you give these Crock Pot Sloppy Joes, I hope they are as much of a success at your table as they were at ours.

 Also, if you have any other childhood dishes you think need a makeover, feel free to share them!
-Ben told me he’d stage a protest if I attempted meatloaf, but I’m open to suggestions.
+Ben told me he’d stage a protest if I attempted a healthy meatloaf makeover, but I’m loving the look of Becca’s Low Carb Slow Cooker Meatloaf recipe.

 Greek Crock Pot Sloppy Joes